aneldev/dyna-ts-module-boilerplate/README.md

 # Distributions

 This boilerplate can export one module or multiple independents.
-It doesn't matter if you run the `create` or `create-multi` initially, it can be switched easily.

 ## Single module